MizzDahlia/100-days-of-code/log.md

 Added a colored background and a little more text.
 "Centered" the image, although i'd like the code to be a little less clunky.
 Couldn't really figure out how to integrate Bootstrap, but I'll keep trying.

 Link to my "work": https://codepen.io/mizzdahlia/pen/ObKPam

+Day 4: January 16, 2017

+Today I added some colors to the page, and a little more text.
+I did a little research and got my fonts all the same.
+Trying to keep my stylesheet organized is a top priority.